 In terms of silicone versus saline, there appears to be little difference in the risks of developing the disease.

 However, health experts have found that most patients who develop the disease are more likely to have textured implants instead of smooth.

-It’s hard to discern how often people develop the disease, but the FDA estimates that 1 in 3,817 to 30,000 women with textured breast implants are at risk of developing the cancer.
+It’s hard to discern how often people develop the disease, but the

 Dr. Alice Police, Westchester County regional director of breast surgery at Northwell Health Cancer Institute in New York, said experts aren’t sure why some patients develop the disease, but it may be that the body rejects the foreign object.

 “We don’t really know exactly what the mechanism is,” she told Healthline.
 “The thought is that the textured implants are very irritating to the tissue and cause a lot of tissue reaction that may lead to a malignancy.”